dedalozzo/eoc-server/README.md

 CouchDB Configuration
 ----------------------------------
 You are finally ready to configure CouchDB to use EOCSvr.
-At this point you just need to edit `local.ini` configuration file.
+At this point you just need to edit `local.ini` configuration file:

 ``` sh
 vim /opt/local/etc/couchdb/local.ini
 ```

+Then, under the `[query_servers]` section, add the following line:
 ``` sh
 [query_servers]
 php=/opt/local/share/couchdb/server/eocsvr/eocsvr.php